 As well as activities, Center Parcs also has shops and restaurants on site.
 During my most recent visit to Elveden Forest I dined at Rajinda Pradesh Indian restaurant, Bella Italia and The Pancake House.
-While The Pancake House had some mixed reviews from my party of 9, Rajinda Pradesh was thumbs up all round and probably one of the best Indian restaurants I’ve been to!
+While The Pancake House had some mixed reviews from my party of 9, Rajinda Pradesh was thumbs up all round.
+It was probably one of the best Indian restaurants I’ve been to!
 There are also other restaurants on site, some of which vary depending on which location you are staying at.

 While both Center Parcs and Forest Holidays are geared towards self catering and have barbeques at your accommodation, what I will say is that the kitchens, refrigerators and cupboard space are quite small, so bear this in mind if you are self catering for your entire stay.